QubitPi/aristotle/pages/guide/v1/15-development.md

 Aristotle documentation source resides in the master branch under [docs/][documentation source root] directory.
 When a pull request is merged to the `master` branch, Javadoc will be auto-generated and placed under `docs/pages/apidocs/`, then the entire [docs/][documentation source root] will be deployed to the `gh-pages` branch.
 After that, the new documentation will be served on the GitHub Pages site.
-This job is `deploy-documentation`.
+This job is `publish-documentation`.

 [documentation source root]: https://github.com/QubitPi/aristotle/tree/master/docs